 - a large pan for boiling water to place in oven below the cheesecake

-For a step by step process in making a cheesecake (low carb or not), check out the video below.
-There are some tips in the video that make it infinitely easier to make a cheesecake that doesn’t crack.
+For a step-by-step process in making a cheesecake (low carb or not), check out the video below.
+I have included tips in the video to make it infinitely easier to make a cheesecake that doesn’t crack.

-Low Sugar Pumpkin Cheesecake for Thanksgiving
+Low Sugar Pumpkin Cheesecake

 - 2 cups hazelnuts

-- 6 Tbsp butter melted
+- 6 tablespoons butter melted

-- 1/2 tsp ginger
+- ½ teaspoon ginger

-- 1/4 tsp salt
+- ¼ teaspoon salt

-- 14 oz pumpkin puree
+- 14 ounces pumpkin puree